 - Issue municipal chauffeur’s permits to taxis and TNS Drivers

-- Any existing municipal bylaw that prohibits PDVs from operating in a municipality, including bylaws that would refuse a business licence because the person already holds a licence to operate the vehicle issued by another municipality, will have no effect once the ride-hailing framework comes into effect on September 16, 2019.
+- prohibited PDVs from operating in a municipality, including bylaws that refused a business licence because the person already held a licence to operate a vehicle issued by another municipality, are no longer in effect

 As of September 16, 2019, municipalities have the ability to establish

 - One set of business licence requirements for taxi fleets and a different set of requirements for ride-hailing

 - Different street and traffic rules for taxis and for ride-hailing under their authority in relation to streets and traffic

 The Passenger Transportation Act gives the Passenger Transportation Board sole jurisdiction over boundaries.

 TNS applications are reviewed by the Board.
 Municipalities (or any interested party) have the option to make a submission to the Board during the application stage to demonstrate support or concern about a particular application, if any.

 Can taxis that are currently limited to one area by the Passenger Transportation Board now operate in all areas?

 - Operators of passenger directed vehicles (PDVs) can apply to the Board for a licence to work in certain areas.
 If approved, a PDV licence would authorize an operator to work (i.e., pick up passengers) in those areas

 - If taxis are licensed to operate in multiple municipalities, the companies and operators will be expected to hold business licences in each municipality that requires them and to follow the local bylaws